mckunkel/clas12docs/OfflineSoftware/source/reconstruction/introduction.rst

 This section describes reconstruction tools for CLAS12 detector.
-The reconstruction package is distributed as a tar.gz package and contains all neccessary files to run reconstruction.
+The reconstruction package is distributed as a tar.gz package and contains all necessary files to run reconstruction.

 Event Simulation
 ================

-For sumulating CLAS12 detector the GEMC package is used.
+For simulating CLAS12 detector the GEMC package is used.
 The input to GEMC is an event file in LUND format.
 The full documentation on how to run GEMC can be found at: https://gemc.jlab.org